 Blueprint contracts¶

-Normative blueprint contracts define multi-step orchestration behaviour, safety boundaries, state dependencies, and evidence expectations for HybridOps blueprint families.
+Normative blueprint contracts define multi-step orchestration behaviour, safety boundaries, state dependencies, and run-record expectations for HybridOps blueprint families.

 Blueprint contracts are not runbooks.
 Operator procedures belong under runbooks.
 Module implementation detail belongs in module contracts.